rigdev/docs/docs/storage/buckets.md

 ### Listing Buckets

-Listing using the SDK can be done using the `ListBuckets` endpoint.
-This will return all the buckets across the providers.
-The endpoint takes no input, and returns a list of buckets.
-In the CLI, this functionality is combined with listing of objects, and is done using the `list` command.
+Listing buckets using the SDK can be done using the `ListBuckets` endpoint.
+This will return all Rig-buckets across the providers.
+The endpoint takes no input and returns a list of buckets.
+In the CLI, this functionality is combined with listing of objects and is done using the `list` command.
 When no path is given, the command will list all buckets, and when a path is given, it will list all objects in the given path.
 Refer to the [objects documentation](./manage-objects.md) for more information on listing objects.

 <Tabs>
 <TabItem value="go" label="Golang SDK">